-20.5.1.
+- 20.5.1.
 A trophy is awarded to the winner of each of the individual competitions and technical challenges.
-In case of less than 3 teams participating in a size class no trophies will be given in this class.
+In case of less than 3 teams participating in a size class no trophies will be given in this class. - 20.5.2.

-20.5.2.
 A trophy is awarded to the teams second and third in the KidSize 3-3 soccer game, the TeenSize 2-2 soccer games and the AdultSize Dribble and Kick competition.
 In case of less than 5 teams participating in a size class the team ranked third will be awarded a certificate instead of a trophy.
 In case of less than 4 teams participating in a size class the team ranked second will also be awarded a certificate instead of a trophy.

-20.5.3.
-Certificates are awarded to the teams second and third in the technical challenges and to the teams ranked second and third in the Best Humanoid list.
+The final number of trophies awarded will be decided by the RoboCup Federation based on the number of actually participating teams. - 20.5.3.
+Certificates are awarded to the teams second and third in the technical challenges and to the teams ranked second and third in the Best Humanoid list. - 20.5.4.

-20.5.4.
 The Louis Vuitton Humanoid Cup is awarded to the team ranked first in the Best Humanoid list.